 It was thought that there was a 4mb limit to TFTP, but Barryware says there isn't and he normally knows!
-In any event, you should flash avoid flashing a large (mega/big) build by tftp.
+In any event, you should avoid flashing a large (mega/big) build by tftp.
 Flash a smaller build, get your router working, and then upgrade using the instructions at note 1 of this post.

 Make sure your computer hardware, especially your lan cable are working properly.
 Make sure your network adapter is working.